SeanRobertDH/PHP-Race-Condition-POC/README.md

 # Prerequisites:
 1. install [Docker](https://docs.docker.com/get-docker/).
-2. Ensure that you're running the docker container in a multi-cpu or multi-threaded enviroment (docker should use all available resources be default).
+2. Ensure that you're running the docker container in a multi-cpu or multi-threaded enviroment (Docker uses all available resources by default).

 # Setup:
 **Note*** May not work on M1 Mac or other ARM-based OSes.
 If you find a solution, please feel free to submit a PR!